badeeer/Ten-animales-classifier-/README.md

 These callbacks help to improve the training process by preventing overfitting (early stopping) and ensuring the best model weights are saved for future use (model checkpoint).

+## Leveraging a Pretrained Model

+- Leveraging a pretrained model is a common technique in deep learning, where you use a pre-trained neural network as a feature extractor or starting point for your specific task.
+In this case, the code is using the VGG16 model, which has been pretrained on a large dataset.

+- `pre_model = keras.applications.vgg16.VGG16(
+    weights="imagenet",
+    include_top=False,
+    input_shape=(180, 180, 3)
+)`: This code creates a VGG16 model that has been pretrained on the "ImageNet" dataset.

+  - `weights="imagenet"`: Specifies that the model should be initialized with the pre-trained weights from the ImageNet dataset.
+These weights have been learned from a massive collection of images and can capture a wide range of visual features.

+  - `include_top=False`: This option excludes the final classification layer (top layer) from the VGG16 model.
+This is common when you want to use the model as a feature extractor or fine-tune it for a specific task.

+  - `input_shape=(180, 180, 3)`: Specifies the shape of the input data expected by the VGG16 model.
+In this case, it's set to (180, 180, 3), which matches the input size used in the previous part of the code.

+- By using a pretrained model like VGG16, you can benefit from the knowledge and features learned from a vast number of images, which can be especially helpful when you have limited data for your specific task.

+- After creating `pre_model`, you can use it to extract features from your data or fine-tune it for your classification task.